REBLOZYL Powder for solution for injection Ref.[10651] Active ingredients: Luspatercept

 19.7, 26.0

-LS mean difference (SE) (luspatercept versus placebo) )
+LS mean difference (SE) (luspatercept vs. placebo)-3.3 (1.96)

-95% CI for LS mean difference
+95% CI for LS mean difference-7.1, 0.6

-RBC-TI: RBC Transfusion Independent; CI: confidence interval
+RBC-TI: RBC Transfusion Independent; CI: confidence interval; CMH = Cochran-Mantel-Haenszel

-b After the Week 25 disease assessment visit, patients who were no longer deriving benefit discontinued therapy; few placebo patients contributed data for evaluation at the later timepoint compared with luspatercept (n=12 vs. n=78 respectively).
+b After the Week 25 disease assessment visit, patients who were no longer deriving benefit discontinued therapy; few placebo patients contributed data for evaluation at the later timepoint compared with luspatercept (N=12 vs. N=78 respectively).

 c Post-hoc analysis using baseline imputation.

-A treatment effect in favour of luspatercept over placebo was observed in most subgroups analysed using transfusion independence ≥12 weeks (during week 1 to week 24), including patients with high baseline endogenous EPO level (200-500 U/L) (23.3% versus 0%, explorative analysis).
+A treatment effect in favour of luspatercept over placebo was observed in most subgroups analysed using transfusion independence ≥12 weeks (during week 1 to week 24), including patients with high baseline endogenous EPO level (200-500 U/L) (23.3% vs. 0%, explorative analysis).

 Only limited data are available for the group with transfusion burden of ≥8 units/8 weeks.
 Safety and efficacy have not been established in patients with a transfusion burden of >12 units/8 weeks.